mbarsott/LearnProgrammingWithJavascript/05_CodeComments.md

 /* This is a Javascript block comment.
    This comment spans more than one line. */
 /*
-   Anything between "whack asterisk" and "asterisk whack" is not considered actual Javascript code, and is ignored when running the program.
+   Anything between "whack asterisk" and "asterisk whack" is not considered executable Javascript code, and is ignored when running the program.
 */
 console.log(/*The answer to the fundamental question, according to a certain book*/42) // prints 42